• Cake

 Step 3: Create the Easter Egg Shells

-Fill each cavity in the Egg shaped mold with the pastel Candy Melts, right over the top of the painted designs.
+Fill each cavity in the with the pastel Candy Melts, right over the top of the painted designs.
 Gently tap the mold on a flat surface to make sure the entire cavity is covered evenly and let sit for about 3 minutes, or until a hard shell starts to form on the edges only.

 colorful chocolate easter eggs tutorial